ang037/DP-HLS/docs/docs/index.md

 ## Introduction

 Welcome to the official wiki of DP-HLS.
 DP-HLS is a framework designed to simplify and accelerate the development of a broad set of bioinformatically relevant DP algorithms based on the 2-D DP paradigm using High-Level Synthesis (HLS).
-Built with the AMD Xilinx Vitis HLS tool, DP-HLS offers extensive customizability, enabling users to create and implement FPGA-accelerated kernels tailored to their specific applications.
+Built with the AMD Vitis HLS tool, DP-HLS offers extensive customizability, enabling users to create and implement FPGA-accelerated kernels tailored to their specific applications.

 ### 2-D Dynamic Programming Paradigm